 A reimbursable expense is not a license to go out and spend big.
 The usual procedure is to keep the costs reasonable by agreeing to an upper limit before work commences.

-The vast majority of reimbursable expenses will fall into one of the following categories:
+The vast majority of billable expenditures will fall into one of the following categories:

-Occasionally, you may be required to travel vast distances to conduct business.
+Occasionally, you may have to travel vast distances to conduct business.
 If you are jumping on an airplane to travel internationally, then your costs will be high.

-Further to the costs of travel will be the need to pay for a great many other things because of it, and most of them should be viewed as essential but reimbursable expenses.
+Further to the costs of travel, there will be need to pay for a great many other things because of it.
+Most of them are both essential and reimbursable.

-Getting to the airport will usually involve a taxi or public transport ride, but it is just the start of your journey and the beginning of a long list of accrued expenses.
-The airfare will be a sizable percentage of your costs, and then there are the food and drink purchases you may need to make in-flight.
+Getting to the airport will usually involve a taxi or public transport ride.
+But this is just the start of your journey and the beginning of a long list of accrued costs.
+The airfare will obviously be a sizable percentage of your costs.
+Adding to this are the food and drink purchases you may need to make in-flight.

-Once you arrive at your destination, you will have more transport fees as you make your way to your lodgings, which can be another sizable expense depending on the length of your stay.
+Once you arrive at your destination, you will have more transport fees as you make your way to your lodgings.
+These can be another sizable expense depending on the length of your stay.

-Visas may be required if the trip takes you out of the country and traveling to international destinations will usually require vaccinations.
+You may require visas if the trip takes you out of the country and traveling to international destinations will usually require vaccinations.
 Neither of these costs are insignificant and should be considered when costing a project.
-They are also mandatory requirements for travelers, so you cannot toss them aside as non-essential expenses.
+They are also mandatory requirements for travelers, so you cannot toss them aside as non-essential fees.

-Travel expenses are a regular part of doing business for many organizations, but there are also lesser known, sometimes overlooked expenses that are worth including in the discussion.
+Travel reimbursements are a regular part of doing business for many organizations.
+But there are also lesser known, sometimes overlooked expenses that are worth including in the discussion.

-A lot of employees wouldn’t think of their internet costs as valid reimbursable expenses.
+A lot of employees wouldn’t think of their internet costs as valid costs.
 After all, most would consider internet access a staple cost of doing business.
-However, if you are on the road and need to pay extra for mobile data, or stay at a hotel that charges for Wi-Fi, internet access is a necessary expense.
+However, if you are on the road and need to pay extra for mobile data, or stay at a hotel that charges for Wi-Fi.
+Consequently, internet access is a necessary and billable expense.

-When a project requires a team, and the members are remotely separated, there needs to be infrastructure put in place to keep the lines of communication open and everyone synchronized and up to date about goals and deadlines.
-These items will all incur extra costs.
+Most projects requires team work.
+If the members are remotely separated, there needs to be infrastructure to keep the lines of communication open.
+These items will also incur extra costs.

-Employees will need to be careful about seeking reimbursement for meals and entertainment, as the client’s presence will usually be required to make it a legitimate reimbursable expense.
+Employees will need to be careful about seeking reimbursement for meals and entertainment.
+As a general rule, the client’s presence will usually be required to make it a legitimate reimbursable expenditure.

-Of course, expenses for meals incurred as part of travel will automatically qualify as a reimbursable expense and won’t always require the client be present.
+Of course, costs for meals incurred as part of travel will automatically qualify as a reimbursable expense.
+These expenses won’t always require the client be present.

-The list of office supplies and materials is expansive and covers everything from paper, printer ink, and coffee, to a new keyboard or courier costs.
+The list of office supplies and materials is expansive.
+It covers everything from paper, printer ink, and coffee, to a new keyboard or courier costs.

 For example, your client may have gotten tied up at the last minute and requires a courier to deliver the finished product.
 You now must pay transport costs, so it’s reasonable to expect that you will add this fee to the invoice as a reimbursable expense.

-A lot of smaller expenses can add up to significant amounts, so it is critical they are accurately tracked.
+A lot of smaller fees can add up to significant amounts, so it is critical they are accurately tracked.